 Students’ personal identity numbers may not be released in connection with the publication of results.
 Student numbers may not be published alongside the students’ names.

 Assessment results must be accessible for a period of at least three weeks, unless otherwise required by a compelling reason.

 Coursework components, with the exception of theses, are confidential documents.
-Student’s coursework may not be given or shown to a person who is not a member of the school’s staff, nor otherwise published without the consent of the student in question.
+Student’s coursework may not be given or shown to a person who is not a member of the faculty staff, nor otherwise published without the consent of the student in question.
 Anonymised coursework may be used for instruction and research purposes as well as to develop instruction.

 Notwithstanding subsection 1 above, a student’s work may be presented and distributed to other students participating in the same classes on a seminar-based course and where otherwise deemed necessary for learning.